brian-liu-24/scikit-learn2/doc/developers/contributing.rst

   is performed, especially at the beginning of the :term:`fit` methods.
   Sometimes, only a very small portion of the code is doing the actual job.
-  For example looking at the ``fit()`` method of :class:`sklearn.linear_model.LinearRegression`, what you're looking for might just be the call the ``scipy.linalg.lstsq``, but it is buried into multiple lines of input checking and the handling of different kinds of parameters.
+  For example looking at the ``fit()`` method of :class:`sklearn1.linear_model.LinearRegression`, what you're looking for might just be the call the ``scipy.linalg.lstsq``, but it is buried into multiple lines of input checking and the handling of different kinds of parameters.
 - Due to the use of `Inheritance
   <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)>`_,
   some methods may be implemented in parent classes.
-All estimators inherit at least from :class:`BaseEstimator <sklearn.base.BaseEstimator>`, and from a ``Mixin`` class (e.g. :class:`ClassifierMixin
+All estimators inherit at least from :class:`BaseEstimator <sklearn1.base.BaseEstimator>`, and from a ``Mixin`` class (e.g. :class:`ClassifierMixin
-  <sklearn.base.ClassifierMixin>`) that enables default behaviour depending
+  <sklearn1.base.ClassifierMixin>`) that enables default behaviour depending
   on the nature of the estimator (classifier, regressor, transformer, etc.).
 - Sometimes, reading the tests for a given function will give you an idea of what its intended purpose is.
 You can use ``git grep`` (see below) to find